AashishNandakumar/Supply-Chain-Management/README.md

 ## Contribute

 We welcome contributions from the open-source community to enhance the capabilities of ChainLink.
 To contribute, please follow our contribution guidelines.
-Whether it's suggesting new features, fixing bugs, or improving documentation, every contribution is valuable and helps us build a better decentralized supply chain ecosystem.
+Whether it is suggesting new features, fixing bugs, or improving documentation, every contribution is valuable and helps us build a better decentralized supply chain ecosystem.

 ## Contact